At Wellington Management, we believe in actively investing in the communities in which we live and work.

 The mission of the US Foundation is to support best-in-class programs and organizations in our communities that improve education and educational opportunities for underserved youth.

 Click here for the Foundation’s Annual Report.

-Featured video: Inspiring individuals supported by organizations assisted by our foundation tell their stories.
+Featured video: Listen to some inspiring individuals who have been supported by organizations funded by our foundation.

-Our US Foundation funds programs that provide economically disadvantaged youth in our communities with access to high-quality academic education.
+Our US Foundation funds programs that provide youth from traditionally under-resourced communities with access to high-quality academic programs and educational opportunities.
 We believe a strong academic foundation can provide a clear and positive path for the lives of young people.
 Accordingly, the US Foundation primarily aims to select organizations and programs that support:

 Extended learning time